CurveDocs/curve-docs/docs/LLAMMA/pegkeeper.md

 ### `new_admin_deadline`
 !!! description "`PegKeeper.new_admin_deadline() -> uint256: view`"

-    This is a getter for the timestamp indicating the deadline by which the future_admin can apply the admin change.
+    Getter for the timestamp indicating the deadline by which the future_admin can apply the admin change.
 Once the deadline is over, the address will no longer be able to apply the changes.
-The deadline is set for a time period of three days.
+The deadline is set for a time **period of three days**.

     Returns: timestamp (`uint256`).